Family Tree – a sculpture and print exhibition by Rafael Klein

 The proposal is for an exhibition of sculpture and graphic work related to this theme of the family tree.
 Very large sculptures would be displayed in a public space, e.g. a museum, library, corporate building, cathedral or sculpture park.
 This would be coordinated with a simultaneous exhibition of smaller sculpture and graphic work at a local art gallery.

-A limited edition artists’ book will be produced to accompany the exhibition.
+A limited edition artists’ book was produced to accompany the exhibition.
+You can purchase this limited edition hand printed book here.

 FamilyTree opened April 17, 2017 at Portsmouth Cathedral and simultaneously at Jack House Gallery in Portsmouth.
-It ran for five weeks over Easter 2017, before travelling to Rochester Cathedral and the Francis Iles Gallery, Rochester in August 2017.
-Then it travels to Wells Cathedral in October 2017.
+It ran for five weeks over Easter 2017, before travelling to Rochester Cathedral and the Francis Iles Gallery, Rochester in August 2017, and finally to Wells Cathedral in October 2017 with a related artist talk at the Wells Literature Festival.

 More about the tree in my art can be found here